RP

 Watch for

-Move on when this stage matches the instruction: pour in the white wine and scrape up any browned bits.
+Move on after this instruction is complete: pour in the white wine and scrape up any browned bits.

 Doneness cues